Mark 16: Explanations

 Both the shorter and the longer ending are considered to be later writings, which were added to Mark.
 Scholars disagree whether verse 8 was the original ending, or if there was an ending which is now lost.
 In the early 20th century, the view prevailed that the original ending was lost, but in the second part of the 20th century the view prevailed that verse 8 was the original ending, as intended by the author.

 Ending at verse 8

-Among the scholars who reject Mark 16:9–20, a debate continues about whether the ending at 16:8 is intentional or accidental.
+Although scholars almost universally reject Mark 16:9–20, a debate continues about whether the ending at 16:8 is intentional or accidental.

 Intentional

 Numerous arguments have been given to explain why verse 8 is the intended ending.